Delivering supplies to ensure rights and choices for all

-Supply chain management capacity assessments allow UNFPA to identify the strengths and weaknesses of implementing partners in a large realm of relevant supply-chain management areas.
-These include among others, management, distribution approaches, logistical management information systems, storage conditions and controls, inventory accounting and control, as well as human resources, financial and infrastructure capacities.
+Supply chain management capacity assessments allow UNFPA to identify the strengths and weaknesses of implementing partners in a large realm of relevant supply-chain management areas, and identify measures to improve their performance.

 Supply chain management risk assessments are used to assess the risk inherent to the handling and distribution of the supplies through a model that reflects eight relevant risk factors across three key areas: external, delivery, and fiduciary risk.
 Each partner is assigned a “risk score”, which objectively communicates the level of risk associated with the supplies reaching women and girls in a specific context, and determines the scope and frequency of subsequent LMA process activities.

 Programme supplies reports, the fourth tool of the LMA process, provide detailed information on receipts and distributions of UNFPA programme supplies, waste and losses throughout the reporting period, and the stocks on-hand available for future distribution.
 This report allows UNFPA and partners to better support programmatic decisions, improve traceability of UNFPA deliveries to partners, and identify the extent of waste and losses and fraud instances.